๐Ÿ’ŠMedicinal Chemistry

 Protein Binding

-Compare: High VdV_d vs. High Protein Binding—both reduce plasma concentration, but for opposite reasons.
-High VdV_d means drug left plasma for tissues; high protein binding means drug stayed in plasma but is sequestered on proteins.
+Compare: High VdV_d vs. High Protein Binding: both reduce measurable plasma concentration, but for opposite reasons.
+High VdV_d means drug left plasma for tissues.
+High protein binding means drug stayed in plasma but is sequestered on proteins and not free.

 Steady-State Kinetics

-This parameter represents the equilibrium state during chronic dosing.
+Steady state represents the equilibrium during chronic dosing.
 Most therapeutic drug monitoring and dose adjustments occur at steady state.

 Steady-State Concentration (CssC_{ss})